fvnknoots/fvnknoots.Retouched/README.md

 Goals
 --------------------------------------------------------------------------------

-  1. Not a "perfect" rebalance
+  1. Not a "perfect" rebalance.
-  2. Nerfing the top weapons a little, but leaving weaker/harder guns be so that players can still show off with them
+  2. Nerfing the top weapons a little, but leaving weaker/harder guns be so that players can still show off with them.
   3. Buffing weakest ordnances and tacticals a little, while leaving the strongest alone.
-  4. Minimal changes
+  4. Minimal changes.
-  5. Avoiding _scope creep_ which causes unnecessary changes to accumulate
+  5. Avoiding _scope creep_ which causes unnecessary changes to accumulate.

 Constraints
 --------------------------------------------------------------------------------

 For now:

-  1. Changing 1 value only per item (eg. damage for guns, pull time for gravity star, etc.)
+  1. Changing 1 value only per item (eg. damage for guns, pull time for gravity star, etc.).
-  2. No primary gun changes on top of SMGs, R201/101, Flatline, EVA-8 and Spitfire
+  2. No primary gun changes on top of SMGs, R201/101, Flatline, EVA-8 and Spitfire.
-  3. No titan changes
+  3. No titan changes.

 Change summary
 --------------------------------------------------------------------------------